-Pay close attention to the piston orienta-CAUTION ray close attention to the piston MUST go into the distributor body, towards the coil.
+Pay close attention to the piston orientation.
+The pointed end of the piston MUST go into the distributor body, towards the coil.
 Failure to ensure this orientation will cause the piston to be bypassed during operation which might damage the outdoor unit.